MicroEJ/docs/SDKUserGuide/install.rst

    No update available

-- If there is an update available, you will see the following screen:
+- If an update is available, you will see the following screen:

 .. figure:: images/installation_process/update_available.png
    :alt: End screen